Flowpack/Flowpack.Listable/README.md

 ## Flowpack.Listable:Listable

 At the heart of this package is the `Flowpack.Listable:Listable` object.
 It provides some good defaults for rendering lists of things, and is pretty extensible too.
-Here are the Fusion context variables that you can configure for this object:
+Here are the options that you can configure for this object:

 | Setting | Description | Defaults |
 |---------|-------------|----------|